dart-lang/samples/native_app/README.md

 ```

 ## About this project
-The following command will print events from the past week:
+Use the `--help` flag for usage instructions:

 ```
-./github_activity --user jskeet --format markdown --interval week
+./github_activity --help
 ```

 If you run into rate limiting issues, you can generate a GitHub token and set it